fad-ila/fad-ila/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on working on computer vission and natural language processing.
+- 🔭 I’m currently studying Software engineering and data Science at the University of Calgary, Canada.
-- 🌱 I’m currently learning machine intelligence at the African institute of mathematical sciences.
+- 🌱 I have completed the African Masters in  Machine Intelligence (AMMI) program at the African Institute of Mathematical Sciences, Senegal.
+- Research intern at iGH, EPFL Switzerland
-- 👯 I’m looking to collaborate on projects on medical image analysis.
+- 👯 I’m looking forward to collaborating on projects involving medical image analysis and disease modeling.
--   I like reading and cooking.
+- I like reading, cooking, and being adventurous.

 - 📫 you to reach me: Contact: +233 0553100505
-                      Email: fhamid@aimsammi.org
+                      Email: fhamid@aimsammi.org, fadila.abdulaihamid@ucalgary.ca